dbt-labs/docs.getdbt.com/website/docs/learn/2b-create-a-project-dbt-cli.md

 We need to commit our changes so that our repository has up-to-date code.
 <LoomVideo id="a39753e4ce5647b2be4e5331788bab91" />

-1. Link the GitHub repository you created to your dbt project by running the following commands.
+1. Link the GitHub repository you created in the [Setting Up](tutorial/setting-up.md) instructions to your dbt project by running the following commands.
 Make sure you use the correct git URL for your repository.
 ```shell-session
 $ git init
 $ git commit -m "Create a dbt project"